 978 grid: the simpler CSS grid

 This grid was developed in response to the 960 Grid System’s limitation and constraints.
 The biggest concern was that the 960 Grid System did not use the margins properly as there should have been bigger gaps between the columns and the two margins at the very ends shouldn’t have been there anyway as they did not provide any value.
 An additional complaint was that there were too many classes.
-So, came the 978px Grid where these issues were solved with increased gaps, or gutters, and the number of classes were decreased.
-It was dubbed a simpler grid because it expended capabilities while at the same time keeping the grid minimal and therefore allowed for greater creative control and creation.
+So, came the 978px Grid where these issues were solved with increased gaps, or gutters, and the number of classes was decreased.
+It was dubbed a simpler grid because it expanded capabilities while at the same time keeping the grid minimal and therefore allowed for greater creative control and creation.

 This bad boy is a framework that is based on a fixed-width but adaptive grid where you have four different layouts to work with.
 What makes this grid special is that it is composed of 68px columns and 24px gutters, and the amount of columns changes to adapt to different screen sizes which results in the creation and adaptation of the four layouts.
 The layouts change thanks to media queries which detect the screen size of the viewing device and then display the appropriate layout accordingly.
 This is a neat and modern way of going about the responsive dilemma designers have to face today.